Stringer Bell: Season 1

 As Avon increasingly suspects that he is being watched by police, Stringer takes precautions to smoke out informants and counter wiretaps.
-He instructs D'Angelo to withhold pay from his subordinates for several weeks on the grounds that those who don't soon ask for money are likely to be the ones being paid as informants.
+He instructs D'Angelo to withhold pay from his subordinates for several weeks on the grounds that those who do not soon ask for money are likely to be the ones being paid as informants.
 However, this plan reveals no informants.
-To foil wiretaps, Stringer insists on phone discipline, telling D'Angelo's crew to remove nearby payphones and walk longer distances to other phones instead.
+To foil wiretaps, Stringer insists on phone discipline, telling the pit crew to remove nearby payphones and walk longer distances to other phones instead.

-When it's time for Avon to clean house, Stringer orders the murder of Wallace, who played a part in Brandon’s abduction and was disconcerted by the sight of his mutilated body.
+When it is time for Avon to clean house, Stringer orders the murder of Wallace, who played a part in Brandon's abduction and was disconcerted by the sight of his mutilated body.
 Stringer tries to find out about Wallace's whereabouts from D'Angelo, who realizes his friend is in danger and only tells Stringer that Wallace left the business.
 Stringer turns to Bodie Broadus, D'Angelo's second-in-command, and learns that Wallace has returned to working for D'Angelo.
 Stringer asks Bodie to kill Wallace while also having Nakeesha Lyles, a witness he had bribed in D'Angelo's trial, murdered by a member of the organization.

 Stringer assumes command of the Barksdale crew when Avon is arrested at the end of season 1; Stringer is not arrested due to a lack of evidence or wiretap information mentioning Stringer.
 D'Angelo is also arrested and blames Stringer when he learns of Wallace's death, driving a wedge between the two.
 Stringer rewards Bodie's loyalty by promoting him to run their operation at the Franklin Terrace projects.